AlexandraKim/TestTask/README.md

   c.
 The user with "user" role must only be able to view the records
   d.
 A extra column "Total price with VAT" which is calculated in backend using formula: (Item amount * Price per item) * (1+VAT), where VAT value is retrieved from configuration file
   e.
 A unit test must be created for method which does point 2.d calculation;
 3. A Table called "product" must be created in the database using migration scripts and data must be inserted using seeding scripts.
-For
-example:
-# title quantiy price
-1 HDD 1TB 55 74.09
-2 HDD SSD 512GB 102 190.99
-3 RAM DDR4 16GB 47 80.32
-... ... ... ..
 4. Database requires the storage of data history, for example table "product_audit" which stores data about the changes - what was changed by which user and when the data was changed.
   a.
 Data is not required to be available in a UI but "admin" user must have access to them via HTTP API (JSON) with the ability to filter the